5 Things that helped me succeed with breastfeeding

 2) No baby hats!

 Smelling your newborn's head releases all kinds of good bonding feelings.
 There's a reason you want to keep kissing that little head!
-That's why I don't make baby hats.
-Get a few for the cold weather, but other than that leave that little head bare for kissing and smelling.
+Get a few hats for the cold windy days, but other than that leave that little head bare for kissing and smelling.

 3) Keep formula out of the house in the early days.